vzafrin/learn-git/lessons/getting-started.md

 ### Settings (may not be visiable)

 If you own or have admin rights to a repository, you'll likely see the settings tab.
 However, if you don't you won't see it (but that's okay).
 The settings tab has probably exactly what you imagine it will - the settings for a repository.
+In this tab you can edit the repository's name, add collaborators and teams, edit branch settings, and a few other tasks.

 ## Using Markdown